apple/swift-async-algorithms/Evolution/0010-buffer.md

 }
 ```

-And the public API of `AsyncBuffereSequence` will be:
+And the public API of `AsyncBufferSequence` will be:

 ```swift
 extension AsyncSequence where Self: Sendable {